miztizm/miztizm/README.md

 </p>
 <!-- ───────────────────────────────────────────────────────────── -->

-**Solo IA Company Founder · Systems Architect · Security-Minded Builder**
+#  Solo Founder · Systems Architect · Systems operator
-Systems operator.
-Biohacker curious.
-Shipping lore worlds.

-# miztizm

-I build products end to end.
+I build products end to end and shipping lore worlds.

 Most of what I do sits somewhere between **product engineering**, **systems architecture**, **design**, **automation**, and **analytic security**.
 I like tools that are clear, durable, and useful .
 I care about whether something still works when people actually depend on it.